vijikarthi/flink-connectors-wiki/how-to-release.md

 ## Releasing on GitHub

-The process inolved is similar to the one of creating a release candidate as mentioned above.
-The only two differences are:
+The process involved is similar to the creation of a release candidate as mentioned above.
+The following changes should be applied:
 1. The tag should not have an `rcA` in it.
 If the successful rc is `v0.3.0-rc0`, then the release tag is `v0.3.0`.
 2. Uncheck the pre-release box.